MichaelVanDenBerg/magnum-opus/readme.txt

 === Description ===
 --------------------

 A free portfolio theme powered by Isotope.
+Designed to be used with Jetpack's Featured Posts and Portfolio Posts items.

 --------------------